Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

    and fit the style and aesthetics of the show.

-If you're unsure about what font to use, it's a good idea to grab established styling from the bigger fansubbing groups and use that as a base for your own.
+If you're unsure about what font to use, it's a good idea to grab established styling from the bigger subtitling groups and use that as a base for your own.
 The default Kaleido font is [LTFinnegan](https://eng.fontke.com/family/145020/).
 A collection of common styles can be found [here](./common_dialogue_styling.md).